dotnet/docs/docs/csharp/tutorials/intro-to-csharp/introduction-to-classes.md

 ## Next Steps

-If you got stuck, you can see the source for this quickstart [in our GitHub repo](https://github.com/dotnet/samples/tree/master/csharp/classes-quickstart/)
+If you got stuck, you can see the source for this tutorial [in our GitHub repo](https://github.com/dotnet/samples/tree/master/csharp/classes-quickstart/)

-Congratulations, you've finished all our Quickstarts.
-If you're eager to learn more, try our [tutorials](../tutorials/index.md)
+Congratulations, you've finished all our introduction to C# tutorials.
+If you're eager to learn more, try more of our [tutorials](../tutorials/index.md)